The Heart Forger by Rin Chupeco (The Bone Witch, #2)

 I was pleasantly surprised by where the main narrative stops.
 I wasn't sure how much more story could fit in before the past catches up to the start of The Bone Witch's interstitials, but the pacing is great and I'm left with a good mix of satisfaction and questions.
 I'm very ready to read book three.

-CW for betrayal, death, major character death.
+CW for violence, blood, death, major character death.